Subject: "Sealed" Bearings

 Given this, both cup-and-cone bearings and cartridge bearings will occasionally need to be serviced.
 Here are some pros and cons of cartridge and cup-and-cone bearings regarding their maintenance.

-Cup-and-Cone: Cup and cone bearings are usually easily disassembled and serviced by cleaning the races, replacing the bearings, relubing, and reassembling.
-Also, individual bearings are quite cheap to replace.
+Cup-and-Cone: Cup and cone bearings are usually easily disassembled and serviced by cleaning the races, replacing the bearing balls, relubing, and reassembling.
+Also, individual bearing balls are quite cheap to replace.

 However, the cartridges in some components (for instance the hubs made by Phil Wood, Syncros, and others) can be replaced without a bearing press.
 These cartridges are much easier to repack and can be replaced easily if damaged.

 So, what practical significance does this have?
 Cup-and-cone bearings are superior (in terms of maintenance) to irreplacable cartridge bearings.
 There doesn't seem to be a consensus on cup-and-cone bearings vs. the cartridge bearings found in, e.g., Phil Wood's hubs.
 As of this writing (Nov 98) both Campagnolo and Shimano have stuck with cup-and-cone bearings for their hubs, while most third parties are manufacturing cartridge bearings, probably because cartridges are much easier to manufacture than cup or cone races.